OmriFialkov/flask-catexer-app-actions/README.md

 # Dog Gif App

 ## Overview
-This project presents a **flask-based dockerized web-app** integrated in GitHub Actions Flow for CI/CD automation.
+This project presents a **flask-based dockerized web-app** integrated in **GitHub Actions** Flow for CI/CD automation.
 The app dynamically serves a random dog GIF from a **dockerized MySQL database** every time the page is refreshed.
-It also keeps track of visitor count by another MySQL table.
+It also keeps track of visitor count by another **MySQL** table.
 The GitHub Actions flow ensures every code update is **built and pushed** to Docker Hub, then **tested** with docker compose and is **deployed to a K8S cluster**.
 To manage the infrastructure efficiently, **Terraform** is used to provision the **Google Kubernetes Engine (GKE) cluster** as part of IaC implementation.
-Additionally, **Helm** is used for managing Kubernetes deployments, making it easier to deploy, update, and maintain the applications in this project.
+Additionally, **Helm** is used for managing Kubernetes deployments, making it easier to deploy, update, and maintain the applications in this project, adding **Prometheus, Grafana and Loki** as monitoring & logging tools.
+Recently integrated **ArgoCD**.

 ### Features
 - **Flask Web Application**: A lightweight Python web app.
 - **GitHub Actions CI/CD**: Automated building, testing and deployment.
 - **MySQL Database:** The primary database for storing and managing structured data efficiently.
-- **Docker Support**: Containerized for easy deployment.
+- **Docker Support**: Containerized, easy deployment.
 - **Cloud Integration**: Ready for deployment to AWS/GCP.
 - **Infrastructure as Code**: Terraform for cloud provisioning - a GKE cluster
 -  **Kubernetes Deployment:** The application is deployed and managed in a Kubernetes cluster, ensuring high availability & scalability for a seamless production environment.
 Helm is used for the Kubernetes deployments.
+Runs and manages the flask app in a scalable and automated way. helm Simplifies Kubernetes deployments by packaging configurations and managing updates efficiently.
 - **Monitoring & Logging**: Integrated Prometheus, Grafana, and Loki for observability -
   - **Prometheus**: Collects application and infrastructure metrics.
   - **Grafana**: Visualizes data through dashboards.